Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transportation in Camperdown shows that there are five currently active transport stops.
-These stops offer a mix of train and bus services.
-Six individual routes serve these stops, collectively providing 134 weekly passenger trips.
+Camperdown has five active public transport stops operating currently.
+These include a mix of train and bus services.
+Six different routes serve these stops, collectively providing 134 weekly passenger trips.

-The accessibility of transport is rated as moderate, with residents typically located 586 meters from the nearest transport stop.
-On average, service frequency is 19 trips per day across all routes, equating to approximately 26 weekly trips per individual stop.
+The accessibility of transport is rated as moderate, with residents typically located 586 meters away from the nearest stop.
+On average, there are 19 trips per day across all routes, which equates to approximately 26 weekly trips per individual stop.

 Frequently Asked Questions - Transport